Ebadur-Rahman1/100-Days-of-Code/README.md

 43. Write a program to Calculate LCM of two number.
 44. Write a program to Calculate HCF of two number.

+Day-15

+45. Write a program to Convert Binary to Decimal.
-Required: Binary to Decimal and Decimal to Binary Palindrom fibonacci
+46. Write a program to Convert Decimal to Binary.

+Palindrom
+fibonacci
 Armstrong
+perfect number